Learn How to Configure the Embedded Tomcat Server in a Spring Boot Application.

 Configure the SSL Protocol

-An alias is used to identify the key in key store.
-We can specify the alias using the next property.
+An alias is used for the key in the key store.
+We can specify the alias using the ‘server.ssl.key-alias‘ property.
 If we do not specify it, the first key in the key store is used.

 We can set the certificate key store path, key store type, key store provider, and key store password like this.

 The client certificates are validated using a trust store.
 The trust store properties can be provided like this.
-These properties include trust store path, trust store type, trust store provider, and the trust store password.
+These properties include the trust store path, trust store type, provider, and password.

-In this quick tutorial we covered various ways of Configuring Embedded Tomcat Server in a Spring Boot Application.
-We learned to configure tomcat address, and port, enable and configure Tomcat Access logs, Configure and Change the default Error Handling, Configure the Tomcat Connection properties, and finally we learned to Configure Tomcat SSL properties.
+This quick tutorial covered various ways of Configuring the Embedded Tomcat Server in a Spring Boot Application.
+We learned to configure the tomcat address and port, enable and configure Tomcat Access logs, Configure and Change the default Error Handling, and Configure the Tomcat Connection properties.
+Finally, we learned to Configure Tomcat SSL properties.